collamaf/UA9_22/README.md

 - Added '--ana BlaBla' to analysis macro to choose
 - other minor optimizations

+27-11-2019: by mbauce
+- Modified default parameters in 'ua9_ref0.mac'
+- Crystal rotation is now incremental (wrt original rotation)
+- The above should fix also the "0" case

 ## TODOs
 - [] Sistemare readme
 - [] elegantizzare particella primaria da linea di comando